 Whether plastic, virtual or mobile, the number one item on wish lists for a number of years now has been gift cards.
 Most people use a gift card on a purchase or order and once all of the funds have been used, they throw it away or delete the email.
 But did you know certain gift cards can be reloaded?

-In the first half of 2010 alone, the average gift card amount increased 1.9 percent, according to GiftCardAdvocate.org.
-Gift card reloads -- the practice of adding value to an existent card -- increased by 25% in the first half of 2010.
-Restaurants came in for their share of attention, with the average amount of card purchase rising by 4.7% in that same period.
+Going back almost ten years ago, the average gift card amount increased 1.9%, according to GiftCardAdvocate.org.
+Gift card reloads -- the practice of adding value to an existing card -- increased by 25% in the first half of 2010.

 Fast forward to today.
 Life hasn’t slowed down at all.
 But luckily, you have options to make paying for what you want a little easier.
 The only way to find out whether something is good or not, is to try it!
 Don’t waste time buying gift cards over and over again.
 Give reloadable gift cards a try.

 If you love a certain store or restaurant, you’re bound to get a gift card or two there for Christmas or your birthday.
 So, why throw the card away if you’re just going to shop or dine there in the future.
 Not only do these three brands make the Business Insider Biggest Retailers in America list, they also offer reloadable gift cards with no fees.

 Also known as a McDonald’s Arch card, these gift cards make it easy to pay at the register or in the drive thru.
 They are accepted at any McDonald’s location and never expire.

 Reload your physical McDonald’s gift card when it runs low at any McDonald’s restaurant or online.
 For all you hamburglars out there, you can even set-up automatic reload with your credit card, so you never miss a happy meal.

 You can redeem physical or eGift cards on Amazon.com while shopping for anything and everything under the sun!